-Artist working in Los Angeles who creates images from photos, oil paint, gunpowder and blood and has no other job.
+Artist working in Los Angeles who creates images from photos, oil paint and gunpowder.

 He is writing a novel about the suicide of his brother.

 The Man wakes in the dark in the post-apocalyptic landscape, his son known only as the Boy, sleeps beside him, the father’s hand on his little chest feeling it rise and fall “with each precious breath.”
 We do not know what befell the earth and we never will.
 All we know is that the“Barren, silent, godless” world is dying and they need to move south or they will not survive the coming winter.